exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 #### Bitcoind node

-The service uses third-party bitcoin node to communicate with the bitcoin blockchain network.
+The service uses third-party Bitcoin node to communicate with the Bitcoin blockchain network.
 As for Exonum v 0.1, [Bitcoin Core][bitcoind] is supported only.

 The following settings need to be specified to access the bitcoind node: